OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/file.md

 ---
 title: file
-description: This page provides detailed information on the functionality and usage of the 'Load portfolio optimization engine from file' method in the OpenBB Terminal application.
+description: "This page provides detailed information on the functionality and usage" of the 'Load portfolio optimization engine from file' method in the OpenBB Terminal application.
 Examples and parameters are discussed extensively to ensure user familiarity with the method.